rickaa/rand/rand/content/posts/git-push-deployments-docker-tags.md

 # max number of curl retries
 max_attempts=10

-# since the "web" serive is exposing port 8000 to the localhost, we can send requests to it from our
+# since the "web" service is exposing port 8000 to the localhost, we can send requests to it from our
 # script

-# the following loop will query the /healthz enpoint until it receives an "ok" response.
-It will retry every 5 seconds and each request has a timeout of 6 seconds.
-It will do a maximum of 10 attempts.
-In summary, if the app has not started in 10*6*5 = 300 seconds = 5 minutes, exit.
-This number is probably to high for most use cases, so change those variables for your needs.
+# the following loop will query the /healthz enpoint until it receives
+# an "ok" response.
+# It will retry every 5 seconds and each request has a timeout of 6 seconds.
+# It will do a maximum of 10 attempts.
+# In summary, if the app has not started in 10*6*5 = 300 seconds = 5 minutes, exit.
+# This number is probably to high for most use cases, so change those variables for your needs.

 until $(curl --output /dev/null --max-time 6 --silent --get --fail localhost:8000/healthz); do
     if [ ${attempt_counter} -eq ${max_attempts} ];then